Skip to main content

 How property managers can drive direct bookings from repeat guests

 One of the outcomes of the pandemic is that repeat bookings seem to have dived.
 To rebuild or expand your portfolio of regular visitors, it’s time to work a little harder.
 This article from Rental Scale-Up provides some helpful common-sense tips.
-Advertising sites that actively encourage direct content between bookers and owners from the start and don’t apply booking fees and commission charges is one way to get new guests returning.
-Goof to know MFHC has got that one right!
+Advertising sites that actively encourage direct content between bookers and owners from the start and don’t apply booking fees and commission charges are one way to get new guests to return.
+Good to know MFHC has got that one right!

 _______________________________________________________________________________________________________________________